openstack/nova/api-guide/source/server_concepts.rst

 -  **Lock**, **Unlock**

    Lock a server so no further actions are allowed to the server.
-This can be done by either admin or the server's owner.
+This can be done by either administrator or the server's owner.

    Unlock will unlock an server in locked state so additional operations can be performed on the server.